umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 =====
 While email does allow for instant communication in an online course, the online environment can provide other means of being “there” for students, means that go beyond the email communication of traditional face-to-face classes.
 Here are some techniques that veteran online teachers have found useful for reaching students when they need more than a standard email:

-Apps such as Google Hangouts and Skype tend to work fairly well for conferencing with students, but we’ve had the best experience with Zoom.
+Apps such as Google Hangouts and Skype tend to work fairly well for conferencing with students, but we've had the best experience with Zoom.
 Zoom allows instructors to start a meeting with a student by sending that student a link to the meeting via email.
-Students don’t need to set up Zoom accounts; as long as the instructor has the student’s email address and an account of her own, the meeting link will work.
+Students don't need to set up Zoom accounts; as long as the instructor has the student's email address and an account of her own, the meeting link will work.
 All faculty members in the DWR have UM Zoom accounts.
 Contact Andrew Davis if you can't access your account.

-During your office hours, log on to whichever conferencing app you’ve chosen.
-If you’ve chosen Skype or Google Hangouts, any students logged into these apps will see that you’re available.
+During your office hours, log on to whichever conferencing app you've chosen.
+If you've chosen Skype or Google Hangouts, any students logged into these apps will see that you're available.
 Even if they choose not to contact you during that time, your visibility sends an important message.

 Offer multiple conferencing apps if you can.
 Both Skype and Zoom, for instance, or both Google Hangouts and Zoom–and remain logged into these apps during your office hours.
 Some students might already have accounts with one app or another, so offering a range of meeting platforms makes it easier for students to contact you.
 For some students, mobile apps, such as FaceTime and Duo, may be the only option.
 Try to be flexible and adjust your expectations for formality if face-to-face conversation is essential.

-If your teaching style involves posting weekly announcements, don’t simply email these announcements as text.
+If your teaching style involves posting weekly announcements, don't simply email these announcements as text.
 Instead, try making a YouTube video of just you narrating the announcements to your students.
 Often, these announcements merely reiterate what students can find on their weekly schedule or in the syllabus, but having this kind of weekly reminder can help students stay on task, and help keep your face and voice in a very text-heavy environment.
 You can post links to your YouTube video directly in the course and email it to students.
-Pair your link to the YouTube announcements with a bullet-point synopsis, and use YouTube’s closed captioning feature.
+Pair your link to the YouTube announcements with a bullet-point synopsis, and use YouTube's closed captioning feature.
 Pairing text with video helps keep this content accessible.

 If a student emails you with a persistent problem, question, or issue, invite them to set up a conference with you, and do so repeatedly.
-Even if students don’t take you up on this offer–and many tend not to–make it clear that they are welcome to do so.
-This is the equivalent of keeping your door open during office hours; it also sends the message that, within the time you’ve set aside to teach the class, students are welcome to come meet with you.
+Even if students don't take you up on this offer–and many tend not to–make it clear that they are welcome to do so.
+This is the equivalent of keeping your door open during office hours; it also sends the message that, within the time you've set aside to teach the class, students are welcome to come meet with you.
 Not extending this welcome repeatedly and actively can make an online instructor seem aloof and distant.

-And, of course, make it clear when students can’t contact you.
-If you tell students from the first week that you won’t be able to respond quickly or at all on weekends, most students will be understanding and respectful of this boundary.
+And, of course, make it clear when students can't contact you.
+If you tell students from the first week that you won't be able to respond quickly or at all on weekends, most students will be understanding and respectful of this boundary.
 However, you might want to consider setting aside some late afternoon or evening times during the weekdays, since these times tend to be the most available for online students.
 Students are often taking online courses because their schedules are otherwise full.
 While the boundaries on your time need to be clearly stated, a little flexibility can go a long way.
 While teaching online precludes the possibility of being physically present for most students, techniques such as those outlined above can help establish the ethos of a face-to-face instructor, while offering a scheduling flexibility that the traditional classroom might lack.

 Office Hours
 ============
 Holding office hours virtually can be tricky.
-How do you provide the accessibility your students’ need, especially if you live in a different town or city?
-What’s the best way to help your students with assignments from afar?
+How do you provide the accessibility your students' need, especially if you live in a different town or city?
+What's the best way to help your students with assignments from afar?
 What do students find most comfortable and convenient for them?
 There are several options to make your office hours convenient for both you and your students.
-Here is the Department of Writing & Rhetoric’s policy regarding office hours:
+Here is the Department of Writing & Rhetoric's policy regarding office hours:

 Teachers in the W&R are expected to hold regular office hours for the purpose of supporting the teaching mission through student conferencing.
 All teachers in the W&R are asked to hold a minimum of one weekly office hour per section taught, but no less than two hours per week.
 Please submit your office hours, posted on your syllabus, electronically to Glenn Schove no later than three working days prior to the first day of classes each semester.

-In order to fulfill the Department’s policy, you will need to maintain between two to four office hours per week (depending on the number of sections you teach).
+In order to fulfill the Department's policy, you will need to maintain between two to four office hours per week (depending on the number of sections you teach).
 These are times that your students should be able to contact you to discuss their writing.
 Here are several options that online students tend to favor:

 Continually check email during your posted office hours (remain logged into email account).
 We have found that most students tend to prefer to communicate through email rather than video conferencing or by phone.